MicrosoftDocs/Hololens/hololens/hololens2-options.md

 ---
 title: HoloLens 2 editions
 description: How each HoloLens 2 option is the same or different and what to do after getting one.
-keywords: Hololens 2 purchasing options, HoloLens options, Developer Edition
+keywords: HoloLens 2 purchasing options, HoloLens options, Developer Edition
 author: evmill
 ms.author: v-evmill
 ms.reviewer: sekerawa